hawbox/ChromiumAnywhere/README.md

 # CSharp-Browser
 CSharp Browser is a Chromium-based open-source browser that supports Microsoft.NET development.
-CSharp Browser allows developers to extend this browser using Microsoft.NET desktop technology and build hybrid web pages based on Microsoft.NET and Web.
+It allows developers to extend this browser using Microsoft.NET desktop technology and build hybrid web pages based on Microsoft.NET and Web.

 ## How to work?
 CSharp Browser provides a new approach to desktop development using Chromium.
 You can download our preview package for experience.